Battle of Villers-Bocage: Afternoon

 A fifth Tiger halted on the main street short of the ambush site, apparently waiting for the British to emerge from cover.
-The Tiger was spotted by the Firefly crew through the windows of a corner building, who reversed to shoot through the windows.
+The Tiger was spotted through the windows of a corner building by the Firefly crew, who reversed to shoot through the windows.
 The Tiger was hit on the gun mantlet and raced past the side street.
 A Cromwell advanced onto the main street and fired into the rear of the Tiger, knocking it out and then reversed back into cover.
 The Firefly knocked out a Panzer IV and during a lull, the disabled tanks were set on fire with blankets and petrol.
 (Note: According to Marie this also included Wittmann's abandoned tank.)
 Outside the town, the 7th Armoured Division brigade group stretched back to Amayé-sur-Seulles and was attacked from the north and south.
 The attacks were repulsed and at Tracey-Bocage, the 11th Hussars overwhelmed a pocket of resistance.

 Bill Cotton, sheltering under an umbrella, remonstrated with the French Fire Brigade for attempting to put out a fire in a disabled German Mk IV tank.